Reviewed by Kim Forrester

 He then sets the story at the tail end of 2008 during the Global Financial Crisis — which left Australia unscathed — so that he can explore the underbelly of Australian society at a time of great economic prosperity.

 And then he has Keely, a well-educated man whose pretty much lost everything, living in a building that houses all kinds of people, including those who had nothing to lose in the first place, so that he can see what happens when a downwardly mobile man falls into that class — will he sink, swim or help the people around him?

 Despite Eyrie tackling some weighty subjects — not least Australia’s class system, a subject that seems to preoccupy many of the country’s contemporary writers — it’s done with a lightness of touch and plenty of humour.
 (There’s some terrific pun-laden conversations between Keely and his mother throughout the story, for instance, as well as a rather outrageous hangover scene in the opening chapter which sets the mood for the rest of the book.)

-In exploring what it is to be a good person and what it is to do the right thing — whether for yourself, your family, the people in your community or the environment — Winton shines a light on the way in which contemporary Australians live their lives.
+In exploring what it is to be a good person and what it is to do the right thing — whether for yourself, your family, the people in your community or the environment — Winton shines a light on the way that contemporary Australians live their lives.

-Kim has also interviewed Tim Winton for Shiny New Books (thanks Kim!) – you can read the interview in our BookBuzz section.
+Kim also interviewed Tim Winton for Shiny New Books (thanks Kim!) – you can read the interview here.

 BUY at Blackwell’s in paperback via our affiliate link (free UK P&P)